 Lastly, sound-on-film technology in 8mm and Super8 film reels preserves the original sound.
 Unlike other recording methods that may degrade over time, sound-on-film technology captures and maintains the original audio quality, ensuring that the sound remains clear and undistorted in future viewings.

-Transferring reel to reel to digital is a process that involves converting the analog information on film reels into a digital format.
+Transferring 8mm film to digital is a process that involves converting the analog information on film reels into a digital format.
 This process, also known as film-to-digital conversion, allows for the preservation and easy viewing of old film footage.

 To start the process, the film reels are inspected for any physical damage.
 They are then cleaned to remove any dust or debris.
 Once the film is clean and in good condition, it is ready for conversion.